 - Our Top 10 of the Best Metroidvania Games - If you like backtracking, exploration and deep combat mechanics, take a look at our list of the best Metroidvania games.

 |Platform||Microsoft Windows, macOS, Xbox One|

-From the original creator of the X-COM franchise Julian Gollop and his new studio Snapshot Games, comes a new turn-based tactical wonder called Phoenix Point.
+Number one on our list of XCOM games is Phoenix Point.
+From the original creator of the XCOM franchise Julian Gollop and his new studio Snapshot Games, comes this new turn-based tactical wonder.

-Yet unreleased at the time of writing, the game aims to be faithful to the mechanics of its X-COM: UFO Defense origins and aims to be the biggest and deepest ever of the genre to date.
+The game aimed to be faithful to the mechanics of its XCOM: UFO Defense origins and also biggest and deepest ever of the genre to date.

 In a future version of Earth, with the melting of the polar icecaps in the year 2022, scientists found an unknown extraterrestrial virus.
 The virus quickly started infecting marine life and mutating and evolving everything into Lovecraftian abominations.
 Not content with the seas, mutated creatures reminiscent of The Thing infest the land and start emitting a mist that would infect and transform anyone unable to find shelter.

 The action starts in 2047 the alien mist and creatures have taken humanity to the brink of extinction.
 Few bastions remain for the survivors and those that exist are ruled by radically different ideologies.
 We’re set into the role of a commander of the Phoenix Project, an organization created to help humanity in its hour of need.